-What does the name of the fibularis longus muscle (peroneus longus muscle) mean?
+What does the name of this muscle mean?

 Where does the fibularis longus muscle attach?

-From the origin, the long tendon of the fibularis longus comes down behind the lateral malleolus (lateral ankle bone), then dips under the foot to cut across and get to its insertion point.
+From the origin, the long tendon of this muscle comes down behind the lateral malleolus (lateral ankle bone), then dips under the foot to cut across and get to its insertion point.
 It inserts on the first, or medial, cuneiform and base of the first metatarsal.